Date of Last Update

 that happens in a course, program of study, or research.
 Violations of the standards of academic integrity that fall outside this definition will follow the General Conduct Procedures defined in Section 6.2.

 6.1.1 Instructor Responsibility

 If an instructor suspects any instance of academic misconduct, the instructor must notify and meet with the student to discuss the incident.
 Based on the outcome of that meeting, the instructor may find there was no act of academic misconduct and take no further action.
-If the instructor finds there was an act of academic misconduct and the instructor would like for corrective action to be taken, the instructor must report the matter to OSCCR with sufficient evidence to substantiate their finding, and with a recommendation for a corrective action as listed below:
+If the instructor finds there was an act of academic misconduct and the instructor would like to impose an academic penalty, the instructor must report the matter to OSCCR with sufficient evidence/relevant information to substantiate their finding, and with a recommendation for the imposed academic penalty listed below:

-• Impose a failing grade for the assignment, examination, or the entire course.
+- Impose a failing grade for the entire course.

 6.1.2 Report of Academic Misconduct to the Office of Student

 Upon receipt of a student conduct report regarding academic misconduct, the Conflict Resolution Facilitator (CRF) will review the documentation, meet with the student, and with the instructor if necessary, to make one of the following determinations.